-Dish misses profit expectations, but limits subscriber losses
+Dish misses profit expectations but limits subscriber losses

 Excluding one-time items, Dish earned 69 cents per share, missing analysts' average estimate of 75 cents, according to Thomson Reuters I/B/E/S.

-Amazon.com Inc (AMZN.O) CEO Jeff Bezos and Ergen have discussed a partnership to enter the wireless business, the Wall Street Journal reported last month.

-The aspirations of the two companies may be intersecting around connected devices, Citi analysts said in May, adding that Amazon could become a customer or investor.

-Dish said second-quarter revenue dipped nearly 6 percent to $3.64 billion.
+Dish said second-quarter revenue dipped nearly 6 percent to $3.64 billion as average revenue per user declined in its pay-TV business.
 Analysts on an average had expected $3.72 billion.

-Reporting by Laharee Chatterjee in Bengaluru and Anjali Athavaley in New York; Editing by Sai Sachin Ravikumar
+Reporting by Laharee Chatterjee in Bengaluru and Anjali Athavaley in New York; Editing by Sai Sachin Ravikumar and Nick Zieminski